OpenChain-Project/conformance-questionnaire/README-LOCALIZATION.md

 ## Fields requiring localization
 The following fields are used in generating the PDF document and should be localized:
+* `"title"`: The title Questionnaire to be used in the PDF document.
-* `"title"`: The title of the PDF document
+* `"contextText"`: The text to be used at the beginning of the Context section in the PDF document (preceeds the preambleText).
-* `"contextText"`: Column heading
-* `"questionsText"`: Column heading for question text
+* `"questionsText"`: The text to be used at the beginning of Questions section in the PDF document.
 * `"completedText"`: Column heading for checkboxes on whether the question was completed
-* `"checkboxText"`: Column heading for the status on a particular question response
+* `"statusText"`: Column heading for the status on a particular question response
-* `"tocText"`: Table of contents title
+* `"answerColumnText"`: Column heading for the answer to the question
+* ` "tocText"`: The text to be used at the beginning of the Table of Contents in the PDF document.
-* `"preambleText"`: Text displayed on the first page of the PDF document
+* `"preambleText"`: Text used to describe the questionnaire.
+This text precedes the questionnaire text in the PDF document.

 The following section fields in the questionnaire file should be localized:
 * `"title"`: The title of the section to be displayed in the UI